 Pickled flower buds are used as a condiment.
-Clinical trials are lacking to support various traditional uses.
+Limited clinical trials are lacking to support various traditional uses.
 Antioxidant, hepatoprotective, hypolipidemic, hypoglycemic, and immune actions are being investigated.

 Avoid use in patients hypersensitive to the plant species.

 Generally recognized as safe when used as food.
-Capers have been used in traditional Arabian medicine as an emmenagogue and should be avoided in pregnancy.
+Capers have been used in traditional Arabian medicine for diabetes as well as an emmenagogue and should be avoided in pregnancy.

 None well documented.